 - do not place polymerized MTs on ice

 Figure 2: Cycled Tubulin™ is polymerization-competent.
-Optical Density (340 nm) of Cycled Tubulin™ that has undergone 1 (blue) or 2 (green) freeze/thaw cycles at 5 mg/ml in Tubulin PEM Buffer (Cat.
+Absorbance (340 nm) of Cycled Tubulin™ that has undergone 1 (blue) or 2 (green) freeze/thaw cycles at 5 mg/ml in Tubulin PEM Buffer (Cat.
 No. 032002; 80 mM PIPES, 1 mM EGTA, and 1 mM MgCl2, pH 6.8) supplemented with 1 mM GTP and 20% glycerol and incubated at 37°C. Distinct nucleation and polymerization phases are evident.